 A number of Gothic songs and instrumental melodies recorded in Ancient Greek letter-notation were included by Scribonius, but most are incomplete in one way or another.
 Some of these melodies were later reworked as string-ensemble miniatures by an obscure (i.e., fictive) Scottish composer named Seumas MacFhionghain (1839?-1918), who had access to Bleibtreu’s early-nineteenth-century manuscript edition of Scribonius’ now lost original.
 In reworking these originals, MacFhionghain altered their character, but with much in the novel (and in life), representation is ultimately misrepresentation.

 The song “Baris Standiþ” (‘The Barley Stands’) was “originally” composed by the court musician Hugilaiks to help Ermanaric (or Airmanareiks, to give the Gothic form) overcome worry and sleeplessness—a kind of lullaby for the overstressed, if you will—when things begin to fall apart.
-This is a two-part a cappella arrangement (3:28 min.) performed by Donna Greenberg.
-The recording can be downloaded from her website (http://donnagreenberg.com/discography/baris-standith/).
+Here is a two-part a cappella arrangement performed by Donna Greenberg (and the first of a number of pieces that will make up the projected CD album The Songs of Gothia).
+You can listen to the recording here (3:28); just click the white arrow-head (or download it here):

-Here is a mock-up of MacFhionghain’s orchestral version (1:09 min.):
+Here is a MIDI mock-up of MacFhionghain’s orchestral version (1:09):